Tonyadelgado/devcontainer-features/README.md

 ## Adding another feature

-1. Update `devcontainer-features.json` to add any feature configuration like extensions, settings, etc.
+1. Update `/devcontainer-features.json` to add any feature configuration like extensions, settings, etc.
-  1. Be sure to include a `targetPath` option in your `devcontainer-features.json` entry and use this for the install location this will be automatically set when the feature is used in a Devpack.
+  1. Add a `targetPath` option with a default for when used outside of a Devpack.
+Typically this is `/usr/local`.
+  1. Add a `buildMode` option if the feature needs to behave differently in production vs devcontainer mode.
 2. Create a sub-folder under `/features` with a `bin` folder that contains one or more of the following scripts/binaries:
     - `acquire` - [Feature/Devpack] Main step for tools acquisition and installation. **May run as a user other than root, should only write to targetpath in a _BUILD_ARG_<FEATURE_ID>_TARGETPATH env var**
     - `configure` - [Feature/Devpack] Post-installation step for things that require root access to perform.
 Not executed by pack CLI when used as a Devpack, but instead using the dev container CLI or VS Code.